PanicMike-9/Progress-Log/2026/04-April.md

 2 April - no electricity, heavy rain and thunder storm.

-11 April - today's my birthday and I will work on Conway's game of life on SFML and a bit on understanding the tiny interpreter. nothing much
+11 April - today's my birthday and I will work on Conway's game of life on SFML and a bit on understanding the tiny interpreter. nothing much, learned about the tiny interpreter's isdigit loop